-During the year ended December 31, 2023 the Bank paid \$10.0 million in dividends to the Company.
-No dividends were paid to the Company during the year ended December 31, 2022.
+During the years ended December 31, 2024 and 2023, the Bank paid \$22.5 million and \$10 million in dividends to the Company.
 Since the fourth quarter of 2019, the Company has paid a quarterly common stock dividend.
-During the years ended December 31, 2023, and 2022, the Company paid a quarterly common stock dividend of \$0.08 and \$0.07 per share, respectively.
+During the years ended December 31, 2024, and 2023, the Company paid a quarterly common stock dividend of \$0.08 in each year, respectively.
 The amount and timing of all future dividend payments by the Company, if any, is subject to discretion of the Company's board of directors and will depend on the Company's earnings, capital position, financial condition and other factors, including new regulatory capital requirements, as they become known to the Company.